co0lc0der/simple-query-builder-python/README.md

 ![PyPI](https://img.shields.io/pypi/v/simple-query-builder?color=yellow&style=flat-square)
 ![PyPI - Downloads](https://img.shields.io/pypi/dm/simple-query-builder?color=darkgreen&style=flat-square)

 This is a small easy-to-use module for working with a database.
 It provides some public methods to compose SQL queries and manipulate data.
 Each SQL query is prepared and safe.
-QueryBuilder fetches data to _list_ by default.
+QueryBuilder fetches data to _dictionary_ by default.
 At present time the component supports SQLite (file or memory).

 ## Contributing